CodeYourFuture/curriculum/content/js3/blocks/components/index.md

     1='Implement components for a user interface'
 +++

-To build user interfaces, we decompose the interface into smaller {{<tooltip title="UI components">}}A **component** is a reusable, self-contained piece of the UI.
-Components are like lego blocks you can build websites with.
-Most websites are made by "composing" components in this way.{{</tooltip>}}.
+Recall our sub-goal:

+> 🎯 Sub-goal: Build a film card component

+A film card component will enable us to render _any_ film object in the user interface.
+At the moment, we've composed DOM elements but we've not built a **reusable component**.
+To do this, we can wrap up our code inside a JavaScript function.
 JavaScript functions enable us to reuse code: therefore we can implement UI components using JavaScript functions.

 Let's consider our code thus far: